Death of Lane Frost: Aftermath

+Funeral

 On August 2, 1989, Frost's funeral service was held at First Baptist Church in Atoka, Oklahoma.
-It was estimated that 3,500 people attended.
-After the service was over, Frost was taken to Mount Olivet Cemetery in Hugo, Oklahoma, where he was buried beside his long-time mentor, Freckles Brown.
+An estimated 3,500 people attended.
+After the service, Frost was taken to Mount Olivet Cemetery in Hugo, Oklahoma, where he was buried beside his longtime mentor, Freckles Brown.

-Before the incident at Cheyenne, protective equipment was optional with riders only using it if they felt it was necessary for their survival.
-Cody Lambert, a friend of Frost and fellow bull rider, helped create the protective vest that all professional bull riders now wear mandatorily while competing.
+Tributes

-In 1989, Tuff Hedeman dedicated his 10th round National Finals Rodeo (NFR) ride to Frost.
-Hedeman rode the bull for 16 seconds, riding well past the whistle.
-Prior to the ride, he stated, "I'm gonna ride him an extra eight seconds for Lane."
-Hedeman would then be named the PRCA World Champion bull rider.
+On November 4, 1989, at the National Finals Rodeo (NFR), Tuff Hedeman, one of Frost's traveling partners, dedicated his 10th-round ride to Frost.
+Hedeman made a qualified ride on Beutler & Gaylord's No. 4 but rode well past the whistle.
+Prior to the ride, he stated: "I'm gonna ride him an extra eight seconds for Lane."

+In 1990, the Rodeo Cowboy Alumni established the Lane Frost Memorial Award, an award given to cowboys who made a significant and lasting contribution to bull riding.
+They also established the Lane Frost Memorial Scholarship, which is a $4,000 scholarship designed to support high school seniors who had participated in rodeo and reached the National High School Rodeo Finals.
+The winner is selected by the National High School Rodeo Association's selection committee.

 On July 26, 1993, a bronze statue that depicted Frost was dedicated in front of the Cheyenne Frontier Days Old West Museum.
-The statue was self-commissioned by former bull rider turned sculptor Chris Navarro.
+The statue was self-commissioned by former bull rider, turned sculptor, Chris Navarro.

-In 1994, a movie titled 8 Seconds was released.
-Starring Luke Perry as Frost, the movie dramatized Frost's life and even showed his last moments in the Cheyenne arena.
+On February 25, 1994, a movie dramatizing Frost's life titled 8 Seconds was released.
+Luke Perry starred as Frost.

-In 1996, the Professional Bull Riders (PBR) announced the Lane Frost/Brent Thurman Award, which is awarded annually to the highest-scoring single ride at the PBR World Finals.
+In 1996, Professional Bull Riders (PBR) announced the Lane Frost/Brent Thurman Award, which is awarded annually to the highest-scoring single ride at the PBR World Finals.
+The award's namesake is shared between Frost and Brent Thurman, a fellow bull rider who died in a similar way as Frost.
 Adriano Morães won the first award when he scored 93.5 points on Western Trails' Shotgun Red.

-During the same year, protective vests were made mandatory in the PBR and subsequently for all bull riders, professional or otherwise.
+Awards and honors

+In December 1989, Frost posthumously won the Coors Favorite Cowboy award at the NFR.

+In 1990, Frost was announced as the first recipient of the Lane Frost Memorial Award.
+That same year, he became the youngest cowboy ever inducted into the ProRodeo Hall of Fame.

+In 1999, Frost was inducted into the PBR Ring of Honor.
+The following year, he was inducted into the Texas Cowboy Hall of Fame.

+In 2003, he was inducted into the Cheyenne Frontier Days Hall of Fame.

+On November 21, 2008, Frost was inducted into the National Rodeo Hall of Fame.

+On May 21, 2017, Frost was inducted into the Bull Riding Hall of Fame inside Cowtown Coliseum at the Fort Worth Stockyards in Fort Worth, Texas.

+On October 23, 2025, the Texas Trail of Fame honored Frost with a bronze star marker at the Fort Worth Stockyards.
+The induction ceremony took place at Billy Bob's Texas.